 The alternative to pruning your list would be to delete subscribers from Drip altogether.

-Many users will add their personal email or throwaway email addresses as subscribers in order to test some of Drip’s functionalities.
-These subscribers are perfect examples of when you would want to consider deleting instead of unsubscribing—there is no need to retain their historical data, nor would you want to include them in your list of unsubscribed users as they may skew any analytics you are reviewing.
+Many users will add their personal email addresses in order to test some of Drip’s functionalities.
+These subscribers are perfect examples of those you would consider deleting instead of unsubscribing—there is no need to retain their historical data, nor would you want to include those email addresses in your list.

 One advantage to unsubscribing over deleting is the subscriber record remains in your account and is accessible at any time.
 This can be helpful when looking at historical data to determine trends in subscriber actions (for example, determining what percentage of your unsubscribed customers made a purchase but did not receive a welcome campaign).